 Center for Stem Cell Transplantation

 Hematopoietic stem cell transplantation is a procedure that involves the infusion of stem cells to treat patient malignancies or to repair diseased or defective bone marrow.
 This procedure starts with the patient receiving intensive chemotherapy with or without total body irradiation in an attempt to kill all cancerous cells.
-The high doses of therapy lead to destruction of patient’s marrow and immune system, which is then replaced by healthy marrow from self (autologous) or donor (allogeneic) hematopoietic stem cells that have been harvested from bone marrow or peripheral blood before therapy.
+The high doses of therapy lead to the destruction of the patient’s marrow and immune system, which is then replaced by healthy marrow from self (autologous) or donor (allogeneic) hematopoietic stem cells that have been harvested from bone marrow or peripheral blood before therapy.

-Highlights of our Stem Cell Transplantation program
+Highlights Of Our Stem Cell Transplantation Program:

 - The research team is working to reduce treatment toxicity and improve patient outcomes using leading-edge research to advance hematopoietic stem cell transplant methods.